ingbuono99/HackTheBox/Sau/README.md

 ![Alt text](image-7.png)

 Now I have a functioning reverse shell on the remote server.
-I started to browse trough the filesystem i collected some infos:
+I started to browse through the filesystem I collected some infos:
 - One user called *puma* ;
 - Two file on puma's desktop: *linpeas.sh* and *user.txt*.

 *linpeas.sh*, contained a script to linPEAS, a tool used to do privilege escalation for penetration testing purposes.
-*user.txt* contains a single string: 166e3438c4091d52f02534efa413a85. **The first flag is eventually found.**
+*user.txt* contains a single string: the hash. **The first flag is eventually found.**

 Now to find the root flag it is needed some privilege escalation.

+## Privilege Escalation